-- You bought a Rolex watch a week before you filed bankruptcy and the credit card wants you to pay for the watch even though you filed bankruptcy because you knew you were filing bankruptcy when you bought the watch.
+- You buy a Rolex watch a week before you file bankruptcy and the creditor wants you to pay for the watch.
+It appears that you knew you were filing bankruptcy when you bought the watch.
 (Contesting your discharge.)

-- A lender or collector continues to attempt collections after the case is filed in contempt of the bankruptcy stay or discharge orders.
-Contempt of the stay is far more serious than a violation of the discharge order after the case has been administered by the judge.
-Contempt of the stay also effects the judge and the trustee.
-Violating the discharge only harms the debtor.
+- A lender or collector continues to attempt collections after the case files in contempt of the bankruptcy stay or discharge orders.
+After a judge administers the case, contempt of the stay is far more serious than a violation of the discharge order.
+Contempt of the stay also affects the judge and the trustee.
+Unfortunately, violating the discharge only harms the debtor.
 (Contempt of Court.)

-- You need to determine whether a student loan or income tax debt is going to be dischargeable and an adversary proceeding will make certain it is discharged.
-With a student loan, you are getting a judge to determine that if you had to pay the debt, it would be an undue hardship.
-With an income tax debt, you are seeking a determination that the tax return was filed on time with no fraud or effort to evade the tax.
+- You need to determine whether a student loan or income tax debt is going to be dischargeable.
+Then, an adversary proceeding makes certain it is.
+With a student loan, you are getting a judge to determine that if you pay the debt, it is an undue hardship.
+With an income tax debt, you are seeking a determination that the tax return filing was on time with no fraud or effort to evade the tax.
 (Determination of dischargeability.)

 - You need to strip the second mortgage, and the mortgage company or you want a full trial on that issue.
-(Determination of the status of a lien).
+(Determination of the status of the lien).

-- You sold the 100,000 Mercedes to your mother just before filing.
+- You sell the 100,000 Mercedes to your mother just before filing.
 (Fraudulent and preferential transfers.)

-While most issues in bankruptcy court are primarily just an accounting matter, some issues have to be decided by more than a motion.
-There will be a complaint, answer, discovery and often a trial.
-In these circumstances when it becomes proper to have a trial, you have to resort to an adversary proceeding.
+While most issues in bankruptcy court are an accounting matter, some issues must be decided by more than a motion.
+There is a complaint, answer, discovery, and often a trial.
+In these circumstances, you might have to resort to an adversary proceeding.

-How are Chapter 7 and 13 adversary proceedings filed
+⎆ How to file Chapter 7 and 13 adversary proceedings.

 Every adversary proceeding is related to the main bankruptcy case.
 Someone files the complaint, and another party or parties defend the case with an answer.
 The court clerk assigns this case a different case number, but the main bankruptcy case number is also listed in the caption of anything filed in this adversary proceeding.

 Each adversary case must pay a filing fee unless there is an exception such as the debtor determining the dischargeability of a debt.
-A summons must be issued, and the defendant has to be served with the complaint and cover sheet.
-Some of the necessary parts of the adversary complaint include.
+A summons must be issued, and the defendant must be served with the complaint and cover sheet.
+Some of the necessary parts of the adversary complaint include the following.

-- The case has to have a caption which identifies the parties, the main bankruptcy case and which bankruptcy court the case is in.
+- The case has to have a caption that identifies the parties, the main bankruptcy case, and which bankruptcy court the case is in.

 - The reason for that bankruptcy court to have the decision and jurisdiction over the matter.